 - LiveHealth Online: Have secure, online video visits with licensed mental health professionals and primary care providers; no referral is needed.

 - Therapy Assistance Online: Use interactive tools and self-care exercises for mental health concerns.

 Looking for more information or additional services?
 Please review the Student Health and Well-being Resources flyer for a complete list of available services.

 What should I do if I am diagnosed with COVID-19 while away from campus?

-What should I do if my roommate is sick?
+What should I do if someone in my household is sick?